Axidify/Terminality-V2/server/README.md

 `POST /api/admin/create` will only be enabled when `NODE_ENV !== 'production'` and, if `DEV_ADMIN_SECRET` is set, the request must include the matching secret to prevent accidental exposure.
 In CI or production you should not use this endpoint.

+If you need to reset a live admin password safely, a new CLI helper is available:

+ - `npm run admin:reset -- --username <user> --password <newpass> --secret <DEV_ADMIN_SECRET>`

+This script is production gated: if `NODE_ENV === 'production'` the `DEV_ADMIN_SECRET` must match the provided secret.
+It performs a bcrypt hash and updates the user password; pass `--revoke-tokens true` to mark existing tokens revoked.

 Prisma usage
 ------------
 This repository includes a Prisma schema under `server/prisma/schema.prisma` and a small seeder `server/prisma/seed.js` to initialize the DB.